 We want to continue to provide you with a dispensing service but if you do choose to leave us, please ensure you are aware of all the facts.

-We have changed the provider for our electronic consultation access.
 Please click on the icon below if you wish to use Engage Consult to send an electronic consultation to the practice.